 Block on Trump's Asylum Ban Upheld by Supreme Court

-Chances are, if you're getting divorced, you already feel like your spouse hasn't told you everything.
+Chances are if you're getting divorced, you already feel like your spouse hasn't told you everything.
 Especially if you're involved in a high asset divorce, you might get the sense your spouse hasn't told you where all the money is.

 Even in a contentious divorce involving marital property disputes, each party will make some voluntary asset disclosures.
-These disclosures normally come at the beginning of the discovery process, and can be considered the opening salvo in determining who gets what.
+These disclosures usually come at the beginning of the discovery process.
+They can be considered the opening move in determining who gets what.

 You can also make formal requests for financial and asset information with which your spouse is legally bound to comply.
 Known as interrogatories or requests for information, these must be answered truthfully and within a specified time frame.

-You (and your attorney) may also have the opportunity to depose your ex prior to appearing in court.
-Depositions are sworn testimony in front of a court reporter and both parties' attorneys and can be used later in court.
+You (and your divorce attorney) may also have the opportunity to depose your ex before appearing in court.
+Depositions are sworn testimony in front of a court reporter.
+Both parties' attorneys listen to what is said, and it can be used later in court.